liflab/cornipickle-android-probe/README.md

 ﻿Cornipickle: a runtime monitor for layout constraints
 =====================================================
+The Cornipickle testing tool can automatically detect and report violations of Android user interface guidelines.
+Users write statements in a high level language, called Cornichon, and Cornipickle can automatically check during the execution of the application that these statements are respected at all times.

-Probe code is a probe that send all information about the current state of the window activity and relaying it to the server for further processing
+Client code is a probe that send all information about the current state of the window activity and relaying it to the server for further processing.

+For more informations please visit [UI guideline](https://material.io/guidelines/)

 Table of Contents                                                    {#toc}
 -----------------